OmGoyal27/Ompy/README.md

     - The sendhttpreq command sends a get request to the url.
     - It does not return anything.
     - For eg; sendhttpreq https://example.com

+- Movemouseto

+    - Moves the mouse cursor to a specific part of the screen.
+    - It is an absolute mouse.
+    - The arguments accepted are in the form of (x, y).
+    - It does not click the mouse after moving it there.
+    - For eg; movemouseto (0, 0)